tomwesolowski/gaimer/README.md

 If you'd like to create custom map, open `maps.py` file, create your own environment and modify `driver.py` script.

+By default, our simple bot is ran.
+You can see how our pacman agent face ghosts armed with TD-lambda algorithm.

 ## More games soon...